 The Democratic Erosion Consortium consists of four pillars: pedagogy, data collection, evidence briefs, and public outreach.

-We have also constructed a unique event dataset capturing the symptoms and precursors of democratic erosion across countries and over time, which we have used to conduct research and prepare reports for our partners in the policymaker and practitioner communities.
+Data collection: Understanding and mitigating democratic erosion requires systematically documenting threats to democracy both cross-nationally and at the state level in the US.
+To that end, we are constructing a unique event dataset capturing the symptoms and precursors of democratic erosion across countries and over time, which we have used to conduct research and prepare reports for our partners in the policymaker and practitioner communities.

 To learn more and receive updates on our activities, please sign up for our listserv.